 Do you live with excess skin and fat on your upper arms?
-Although a sign of ageing, many patients who have lost a significant amount of weight often suffer from flabby arms as well.
+Although a sign of ageing, many patients who have lost a significant amount of weight have flabby arms as well.
 In some instances, that pocket of fat and sagging skin can give a patient’s arms a “wing like” appearance.
-This can leave many patients feeling insecure, embarrassed and, in some cases, even less sociable.

 Download your post weight loss GP referral form

 The decision to have brachioplasty is a very personal one, and it may not be right for everyone.
 Prior to making a decision to have the surgery, Dr Beldholm thoroughly listens to his patient’s concerns, carefully assesses their problem area, reviews their overall health and plans the treatment that is suited for them.
 The ideal candidates for this surgery are: